Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

 webpack -w
 npm run start
 ```
-Our frontend is written in React
+- Our frontend is written in React
-Webserver is instantiated at server.js
+- Our web server is instantiated in server.js
-server.js delegates the endpoint routing to route.js using express router.
+- server.js delegates the endpoint routing to route.js using express router.
-So the file of interest is **route.js**
+- So the file of interest is **route.js**

 Check out the documentation for NLU, find out how to make a request to NLU and get something back.